burst-apps-team/burst-wiki/brs-macos-installation.md

 Assuming these commands have executed successfully, exit the MariaDB console by typing `\q` and hitting Enter.

-#### 4. Installing the Java 8 SDK
+#### 4. Install Java 8 SDK

-This step was a bit confusing as brew would always like to give you the latest version of all packages.
-I’m not entirely sure if the latest version of Java will work without issue, but I didn’t want to risk it.
-First you need to install brew cask.
+Brew gives you the latest version of all packages, but the latest version of Java may not work without issue.
+You can install the latest verified version (Java 8) by following these steps.
+Install brew cask.

     $ brew tap caskroom/cask

-Next you can use brew cask to install a specific version of a package.
-So with cask installed you would run.
+Use brew cask to install a specific version of a package.

     $ brew cask install java8